BrunoCiccarino/LinuxLowlevelAddict/README.md

 - Removes the timer synchronously, ensuring that the callback function is not running on another CPU.

-<p>lkm rootkit, lkm rootkits work by hooking a specific system call, which can hide malware and malicious applications.
+<h4>lkm rootkit </h4>, <p>lkm rootkits work by hooking a specific system call, which can hide malware and malicious applications.
 Now let's delve deeper into the lkm rootkits.</p>

 <h4> What is Hooking: </h4>